mohamed-khairlden/Technical-Interview/README.md

 ## Credits

-- **Mohamed Y. Khairlden** - Creator and maintainer of this repository.
+- **Mohamed Khairlden** - Creator and maintainer of this repository.

 ## License